 Global law firm, Hogan Lovells, wanted to transform ways of working to encourage connectivity and collaboration in the workplace.
 Forming a part of their organisational transformation, the goal was to create an office design to support company values; such as team integration, community stewardship and technical excellence.
 M Moser London was engaged for the workplace strategy, design and fit-out of an existing building, transitioning from a traditional cellular offices to a more agile layout.

 The project would involve consolidating 250 staff from multiple office sites into one workspace at 21 Holborn Viaduct, supporting a range of business services units including HR, IT, Facilities Management & Engineering and Marketing.

 - Managing the change of moving from a traditional cellular workspace to an agile working environment.

 - Implementing a new work style to create space for expanded amenities and breakout areas.

 - Improving vertical connection between teams through the addition of social floor to the workplace.

 Workplace strategy in the discovery phase

 We know that quality social areas encourage people to connect with each other throughout the day and that this can lead to more impactful teamwork.
-Level 3 is dedicated to this task, providing a space for teams split across different floors to engage with each other.
+Level 3 of the office is dedicated to this task, providing a space for teams split across different floors to engage with each other.

 Featuring agile work areas, this level sits at the middle of the building.
 A “project room” for teamwork enables people of different disciplines to collaborate.
 Here, the informal breakout area known as “Fleet Café” is the main lunch space.
 A broad mix of office furniture options encourage diverse use of the space, which doubles up to host team meetings, events and flexible working for visitors.